cbeck88/lua-primer/README.md

 - Primer is written to the C++11 standard, with substantial documentation and unit tests.

 - Primer is tested against **lua 5.3**, but should also work with lua 5.2.
   We should in general be able to support lua versions that eris supports.

 - The library consists only of headers.
   No makefiles, no project files, nothing to link with besides lua.

+- Zero cost abstraction.
+  Primer is just a thin collection of templates over the lua C api, and a few additional helper classes.
+  Primer doesn't make use of C++ virtual functions, exceptions, or RTTI, and we test that it works when compiled with `-fno-exceptions` and `-fno-rtti`.
+  This ensures that primer can run as fast as possible in as many environments as possible.

 - Automatic, type-safe binding of lua arguments to C++ function parameters.
   This includes built-in support for translating fundamental C++ types and lua types.

   Lua: